straut12/sj4u-gh/_pages/ref/coding/html.md

 </body></html>
 ```

-Common CSS selectors are Elements (pre, h1, div, span, a, btn, head), Class, and ID.
+Common css selectors are Elements (pre, h1, div, span, a, btn, head), Class, and ID.
 For css to know which you are using the class uses a . (period) and id uses a #.
 ```html
 pre {
   property: value;